 Past projects

-Our research targets a range of new and traditional addictions content areas.
-It investigates various aspects of addiction – understanding prevalence, developing interventions, and providing support to implementing strategies to reduce addictive behaviours or consumption.
-To ground these studies in lived experience, we have developed a methodology combining content and thematic analysis.
-Specifically, the approach has:
+Our research focuses on a variety of addiction content areas, both traditional and emerging.
+We approach addiction research by exploring its prevalence, developing interventions, and providing support for implementing strategies to reduce addictive behaviours or consumption.
+To ensure that our research is grounded in lived experience, we have developed a methodology that combines content and thematic analysis.

 https://academics.aut.ac.nz/simone.rodda/publications